emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️

 ***
+## KaitoVault
+### Score: 14/20
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 4 sources and main generally always works. ✔️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvement. ⚠️
+1. Most sources include subtitles. ✔️
+1. Has movies shows and anime. ✔️
+1. Site has continue watching, but no sort of watchlists. ⚠️
+1. Has a random movie button, but otherwise is lacking in terms of content discoverability and sorting. ❌

+***
 ## Wovie
 ### Score: 14/20
 1. Streams load very fast. ✔️